rocaz/probeCOCOATek/README.md

 PARAM:

    Parameter per Command.
-With 'zip', specified ZIP url.
+With 'zip', specified ZIP url or filename.
 With 'dl', Specified directory for downloading.

 -nk, --no-keys:                        Without key information when printing ZIP and TEK list with TEK distribution list.
 Available with 'list' command.